Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: NEIGHBORING REMOTE NODES

 \begin{defin}[\textbf{Two-colorable Graph} or \textbf{Bipartite Graph}] A graph $G=(V,E)$ is two-colorable if the set of vertices $V$ can be partitioned\footnote{A partition of a set is a grouping of its elements into non-empty subsets, so that every element is included in exactly one subset.
 Formally, the sets $\{ P_i \}$ are a partition of $V$ if: i) $P_i \neq \emptyset \; \forall \, i$, ii) $\bigcup_{i} P_i = V$, iii) $P_i \cap P_j = \emptyset \; \forall \, i \neq j$.} into two subsets $\{ P_1, P_2 \}$ so that there exist no edge in $E$ between two vertices belonging to the same subset.
 Two-colorable graph $G=(V,E)$ can be also denotes as $G=(P_1, P_2, E)$. \end{defin}

-\begin{remark} We focus our attention on two-colorable graph states without loss of generality, since any graph state can be converted in a two-colorable one under relaxed conditions \cite{HeiDurEis-06}.
+\begin{remark} We focus our attention on two-colorable graph states without loss of generality, and the rationale is that any graph state can be converted under relaxed conditions in a two-colorable one \cite{HeiDurEis-06}.
 Indeed, any graph is two-colorable iif it does not contain cycles of odd length.
 Furthermore, two-colorable graphs model a wide range of different network topologies.
-Notable examples of two-colorable graphs are represented in Fig.~\ref{fig:04}, These include the path-graph, the even cycle graph and the star graph, which represent relevant network topologies -- i.e., bus, ring and star \cite{MazCalCac-24} -- commonly investigated within the classical networking framework.
+Notable examples of two-colorable graphs are represented in Fig.~\ref{fig:04}, These include the path-graph, the even cycle graph and the star graph, which represent relevant network topologies -- i.e., bus, ring and star \cite{MazCalCac-24-QCNC} -- commonly investigated within the classical networking framework.
 Furthermore, more complex topologies such as tree and hypercube are two-colorable graphs as well. \end{remark}

 In the following, we will label the vertices in $P_1$ and $P_2$ as follows, for the sake of notation simplicity:

 with $n_1 + n_2 = n$.

 \begin{defin}[\textbf{Complete Bipartite Graph}] Let $G = (P_1,P_2,E)$ be a bipartite graph with $|P_1| = n_1$ and $|P_2| = n_2$.
 If $E = P_1 \times P_2$, i.e., if